craftcms/docs/docs/commerce/1.x/docs/configuration.md

 ## `paymentMethodSettings`

-Allows for the overriding of [Payment Method]({entry:122:url}) settings.
-You still need to configure the Payment Method in the control panel so you can reference the ID as the key to the Payment Method’s settings.
+Allows for the overriding of payment method settings.
+You still need to configure the payment method in the Control Panel so you can reference the ID as the key to the payment method’s settings.
 Example:

 ```php
 <?php